Implications of Changing Consumer Confidence on Customer Contact - download - CCMA

-It’s been a year since the CCMA launched the ‘Implications of the Rising Cost of Living on Customer Contact’ research, supported by CallMiner, to quantify the impact of inflation on customers and how this affected contact needs and behaviours.
-This is the follow-up to that study, examining how consumer confidence and expectations of customer contact have evolved during the intervening period.
+The last couple of years have been challenging for consumers, with high inflation and a growing cost-of-living crisis among other financial pressures.
+Many people have struggled to manage their expenses and afford essentials like housing and utilities.
+So, what’s the situation now?

-The findings show that consumer confidence has improved in various areas, partly because inflation has decreased from its peak, though it remains higher than at any point from 2011 to 2021.
-Overall, consumers are now much more positive about the support they’ve received compared to in 2023.
+This research, supported by CallMiner, looks into how consumer confidence and expectations of customer contact have evolved in the past year.
+The findings reveal that consumer confidence has improved in several areas, adapting to the era of the ‘savvy consumer’.
+Overall, consumers are now much more positive about the support they have received from the contact centre compared to in 2023.

-Download the research to explore in more detail how consumer confidence and expectations of customer contact have evolved.

 Thank you